 - A high-paying job occupation that is not easily replaceable.

 - A technical job occupation requiring skills that couldn't be performed if disabled.

-Other types of coverage exist to help people through periods of disability, such as short term disability insurance, workers compensation insurance and Social Security Disability.
+Other types of coverage exist to help people through periods of disability, such as short term disability insurance, workers' compensation insurance and Social Security Disability Insurance.
 However, only long term disability insurance will cover the following circumstances:

 - Disabilities that occur outside of work.